Skip to product information

 West Coast Plants

-Columnar apple trees are specially bred for compact, upright growth, making them perfect for small spaces, urban gardens, container planting, hedges and orchards.
+Columnar apple trees are bred for compact, upright growth, making them ideal for small spaces, urban gardens, containers, hedges, or orchards.
+They grow 8–10 feet tall but just 2–3 feet wide, with fruiting spurs along the trunk and upward-growing branches.

 Varieties